MisterHims/FoundryVTT/ScriptMacros/WildShape/EN/README.md

 9. Replace the ID in line 15 with the ID of the character whose shape you want to adopt.

 10. After making these changes, you should be able to get the macro to work.
 If not, you will find more information at the bottom of the page.

+## Tips

+You can add resource consumption inside your original actor activable (Attribute: resources.primary.values).

+For a better animation, make the ratio size of your original token to be the same as the new token form (0.5 and 0.5, 0.8 and 0.8, 1 and 1, ...).

 ## Configuration